craigbarnes/ltcn/README.md

 * Allowing tables as keys.
 This was supported at one point, but every use case I could think of would have required additional features (that clash with other goals) in order to be useful.
-* Support for structures that require more than a single table constructor to initialize.
-[Serpent] is a better choice for this use case.
+* Support for structures that require more than simple table constructors to initialize (e.g. those with self references, shared references etc.).
 * Expression evaluation.
 Constant expressions can be normalized to simple values.
-Non-constant expressions are out of scope.
+Non-constant expressions are beyond the scope of LTCN.
 * Support for metatables, functions, conditionals etc. This format is known as "Lua" and is already handled well by the [`load`] function (although this obviously requires much greater caution if handling